Voultapher/Vool/README.md

 ```

 ###TaskQueue.h
-Smart multithreading helper, designed for small overhead.
+Smart multithreading helper, designed for small overhead
-Internally using std::atomic_flag as synchronization primitive.
+Internally using std::atomic_flag as synchronization primitive
-Tasks can be added from different threads.
+Tasks can be added from different threads

 ```
 {